 The first student announced her name, and said her favourite colour was "brue colour" and her favourite food was "noodle."

-10 students later, we hadn't moved from blue or noodles.
-10 students later we had an extra item on the menu "som tam" (hadn't a clue what it was), and finally I clicked on at the total lack of imagination and banned repeated words.
+Ten students later, we hadn't moved from blue or noodles.
+10 students later, we had an extra item on the menu "som tam" (hadn't a clue what it was), and finally I clicked on at the total lack of imagination and banned repeated words.

 It wasn't too hard, but he got distracted easily and would wander off and get things to show me.
 I didn't mind this as we were still using English (well, Konglish actually).
-Everyone seemed happy with me, but the motocy ride back along Rama 9 was a bit hairy at times.
+Everyone seemed happy with me, but the motocycle taxi ride back along Rama 9 Road was a bit hairy at times.

-I remember trying to elicit for favorite musicians and getting "Dreams Come True" and "Mr. Children" as a response.
-In fact the names of two Japanese pop outfits, I believed that either I'd happened onto some metaphysical dialogue or was dealing with a 'special'
+I remember trying to elicit favorite musicians and getting "Dreams Come True" and "Mr. Children" as a response.
+In fact the names of two Japanese pop outfits, I believed that either I'd happened onto some metaphysical dialogue or was dealing with a 'special' student.

 It took the intervention of the person I was co-teaching with to get over that hurdle.